 What about infused almond or coconut milk?

 Recipes abound for cannabis almond or coconut milk, which isn’t surprising considering the popularity of both.
+The good news is that these plant-based milks are also great for infusing with cannabis, as they have significant fat content that can help extract the cannabinoids.

 While you can find some variations in the recipes, typically the same principles of making cannabis milk apply.
 Decarboxylate some cannabis (typically around 2 grams per cup of liquid, though this depends on how potent you want it to be) and simmer it in a pan with the coconut or almond milk on low heat for around an hour.
 Make sure to stir frequently so the milk doesn’t scorch, and then remove from the heat and strain through cheesecloth after it has cooled.